QITI/QITI-Website/content/members/Mustafa-Syed.md

 office: null
 previousInstitution: Undergraduate, University of Waterloo
 tags: [m44syed, COOP, alumn]
-tenure: Undergrad co-op student (Jan-Apr 2023, Nano Eng.
+tenure: Undergrad co-op student (Winter 2023, Nano Eng.
 3B)
 title: Mustafa Syed
 ---
 Mustafa was a co-op student in the Department of Physics and Astronomy.
 Mustafa built an optical tweezer demo experiment that will be used for teaching undergrad laboratories.